Trauma Disorder

 Diagnosis and Treatment

-Determining the prevalence of the trauma-related disorders can be difficult because they are triggered by exposure to a specific traumatic or stressful event.
-RAD and disinhibited social engagement disorder are thought to be rare in the general population affecting less than 1% of children under the age of five.
+Determining the prevalence of trauma-related disorders can be difficult because they are triggered by exposure to a specific traumatic or stressful event.
+RAD and disinhibited social engagement disorders are thought to be rare in the general population, affecting less than 1% of children under the age of five.

-Successful treatment of the trauma-related disorders usually requires both medication and some form of psychotherapy.
+Successful treatment of trauma-related disorders usually requires both medication and some form of psychotherapy.

 Psychotherapy